JIMMY-KSU/Diffusion/README.md

 # Diffusion

-- Here we aim to solve the diffusion equation in 1 and 2D.
+- Solves the 2+1-dimensional diffusion equation by a finite difference scheme.